ArdanaLabs/dUSD/docs/reasoning/dusd-spec-offchain.md

 Inputs:
 	The list of admin keys?
 	The initial protocol parameters
+	Initial price data? (we could just start with [])

 Outputs: Protocol type which includes:
+	Either
-- The Protocol parameter utxo's nft's currency symbol
+	- The Protocol parameter utxo's nft's currency symbol and then addresses can be re computed?
-- Protocol addresses which depend on that
+	  It may be nice to make this small as it has to get sent arnound a lot and recomputing is cheap anyway
+	Or
+	- The validators computed in the initilization procedure Or
+	- Just the addresses because the policies are provided by reference scripts
+	Or
+	- Nothing we could use the reference script utxos and querry an admin controled address to just discover the protocol info as needed

+Note the protocol type may need to be easy to broadcast

+Should do:
+- Create an NFT for the protocol parameters utxo
+- Creat an NFT for the price oracle utxo
+- compute parameterized scripts
-	- Vault address
+	- vault address validator
+	- vault validation token minting policy
 	- dUSD minting policy
-	- auction address ?
-	- buffer address?
-Note the protocol type needs to be easy to broad

-Should do:
-- Create an NFT
-- send that nft with to the protocol parameter address with the initial parameters
+- send that nft to the protocol parameter address with the initial parameters
-- compute parameterized scripts for all of the scripts that depend on that NFT (including transitively)
+	- this may be a good place for a reference script?
+- send that nft to the price oracle address with initial price data
+	- this may also be a good place for a reference script?
+- create reference script utxos as needed
+	- We could make an admin controled address and a token certifiying them and then look them up easily offchain.

+I think the admin address for lookups makes the most sense This doesn't require any additional trust from users (ie. you could make a custom api not use this)
+This solves the issue of comunicating to the browser code because the admin controled address and currency symbol can be known at compile time which means the offchain code can discover all the protocol information from scratch as needed.

 ## Add price data